-Basal Area means the cross-sectional area of a tree measured at a height of 4-1/2 feet above the ground, usually expressed in square feet per acre for a stand of trees.
+BASAL AREA - The cross-sectional area of a tree measured at a height of 4-1/2 feet above the ground, usually expressed in square feet per acre for a stand of trees.

-Disturbed Area means an area in which native vegetation is removed, exposing the underlying soil.
+DISTURBED AREA - An area in which native vegetation is removed, exposing the underlying soil.

-Groundcover means any native herbaceous plant which normally grows to a mature height of four feet or less.
+GROUNDCOVER - Any native herbaceous plant which normally grows to a mature height of four feet or less.